 The University of Wisconsin-Superior seeks to promote diversity and academic excellence on its campus.
 Through the Non-Resident Tuition Waiver (NTW) Program, the University hopes to make the cost of studying at UW-Superior affordable to a wider range of students from diverse backgrounds.
-In the 2014-2015 academic year, more than 90% of international students who qualified for admission to UW-Superior also qualified for an NTW Award or NTW Scholar Award.
+In the 2014-2015 academic year, more than 90% of international students who qualified for admission to UW-Superior also qualified for $5,600 or $7,500 through the NTW program.
 Read below for more information.

 NTW Awards, which in 2014-2015 are worth $5,600 for undergraduate students, waive 75% of the non-resident portion of tuition.
 NTW Awards do not waive the resident portion of tuition.
 The majority of degree-seeking international students who qualify for admission to UW-Superior are eligible for an NTW Award.
 For more specific information about costs, please refer to NTW Award Estimated Costs.

 NTW Scholar Awards, which in 2014-2015 are worth $7,500 for undergraduate students, waive nearly all of the non-resident portion of tuition.
 NTW Scholars Awards, which do not waive the resident portion of tuition, are competitive and consider the following criteria: 1) academic merit, 2) potential contribution to campus diversity, 3) personal essay and/or letters of recommendation, 4) financial need and 5) potential contributions to liberal education co-curricular initiatives.
 For more information about costs, please refer to NTW Scholar Award Estimated Costs.

 Note that international students who are from Europe and the Western Hemisphere (including the Caribbean, Canada and Latin America) are given special consideration through the NTW Program.
 Click here for more information.